This Azure PowerShell article will discuss the syntax and usage of the Get-AzStorageContainer PowerShell cmdlet, along with a few examples.

 Example-2:

-You can also execute the below PowerShell command that can get you the lists of containers whose names start with “azure-webjobs”.
+You can also execute the PowerShell command below to retrieve the list of containers whose names start with “azure-webjobs”.

 $mysARG = "DEMORG2"